-- What kind of changes can you make to standard modular home plans in terms of layout and exterior appearance and how do these changes impact on the cost of a modular home?
+- What kind of changes can you make to standard modular home plans in terms of layout and exterior appearance and how do these changes impact the cost?

 - How can you increase the size of modular home floor plans by making them longer or wider and how much does this affect the cost?

-- How can you open up a floor plan in a modular home by removing interior walls?
+- How can you open up a floor plan by removing interior walls?

 - How do you create cathedral and vaulted ceilings in a modular home?

 - What do you need to know when you select a modular home with an unfinished story, such as a Cape Cod?

 - How can you use dormers to obtain the additional space you need as well as to dress up the appearance of your modular home?

 - What do you need to know when you are building a raised ranch or split-level modular home?

 - Can you build a house design with modules even when it cannot be completely constructed at the factory?